IMPORTANT COVID-19 Coronavirus Updates Regarding Visitor Restrictions

-Important Update: In-person maternity classes resume July 1, 2020 (7/1/20) for all classes except the following: Maternity Tours, Big Brother/Big Sister classes, Tummy Time Method Classes, Exercise Classes, and bereavement support group meetings.
+Important Update: In-person maternity classes resume July 1, 2020 (7/1/20) for all classes except the following: Maternity Tours, Big Brother/Big Sister classes, Tummy Time Method classes and Exercise classes.
 In order to attend a maternity class, a mask is required at all times and attendees must be screened before entering any TriHealth facility.

 McCullough-Hyde Memorial Hospital obstetrics services offers a comprehensive array of high-quality obstetrics services and very personal care to assure a positive, comfortable experience.
 These include Labor-Delivery-Recovery rooms to provide a home like atmosphere.
 Following your delivery, you will have a private room.
 There, you will have the option of having your newborn by your bedside or in the nursery.